-What are the best shoes for CrossFit style workouts?
-In our quest to find the answer we put nine pairs of the most popular and highest ranked models out there through multiple workouts and numerous side-by-side tests, including sprints, lifts, rope climbs, and more.
-They were then scored in a number of categories such as weightlifting, running, support, and durability to highlight their strengths and weaknesses.
-Keeping reading below to find out which ones rose to the top of the pile in this extensive review process and might just help you set your next PR.
+What's the best shoe for CrossFit style workouts?
+In our quest to find the answer, we put 9 of the most popular and highest ranked shoes for CrossFit through multiple workouts and numerous side-by-side tests.
+We spent over three months testing these shoes for a total of over 150 hours of workouts; we tested these shoes in the dry Arizona heat as well as the humid North Carolina Coast.
+Each contender was then given scores in a number of categories such as weightlifting, running, support and durability to highlight their strengths and weaknesses.
+Continue reading to find out which shoes rose to the top of the pile in this extensive review process.

 Read the full review below >

 Test Results and Ratings

 |Displaying 1 - 5 of 9||≪ Previous | View All | Next ≫|

 Our CrossFit guru put each pair through the ins and outs, testing each one across the board via a series of metrics.
 The NO BULL Lifter emerged as our Editors' Choice, while the Reebok Crossfit Speed TR is our Best Bang for the Buck, ringing in at under $100.
 The Inov-8 Fastlift 325 takes home an award as our Top Pick for Lifting WODs.

 The NOBULL Trainers won us over during this review.
 It consistently scored higher than the other shoes for CrossFit in our review criteria.
 The NOBULL was by far the best non-weightlifting specific shoe for the heavier lifts that we wore during this review.
 Our shoe testers were also pleasantly shocked at how grippy the upper fabric is for rope climbs.
 Even with the tough nature of the fabric, it was amazingly breathable as well.
 Did we mention this is a very good looking shoe?
 Looks aren't everything, but they do really look sharp in the gym!

 Can take on anything you throw its way

 You'll never want to take them off